R32 (New York City Subway car): Retirement

-The R179s replaced the remainder of the R32s in the early 2020s.
-The cars were originally slated for retirement in 2017, but the R179s experienced delays in delivery.
+In March 2012, the MTA awarded a contract to Bombardier for the delivery and purchase of new subway cars (the R179) in order to retire the remaining R32s and R42s.
+The R32s were originally slated for retirement in 2017, but the R179s experienced delays in delivery.
 Subsequently, plans were changed to retain the R32s in order for them to provide a backup fleet and support service increased frequencies until in 2022, when they would finally be replaced by the R211s.
 By January 2020, it was again decided to retire the R32s with the R179s.

 With the R179 delivery completed, the R32s were gradually phased out until the last train made its final trip on the C on March 26, 2020.
-In June 2020, some cars were reactivated and transferred to East New York Yard to provide backup revenue service due to the R179s being pulled from service.
-The R32s re-entered service on the J and Z on July 1, 2020 and remained in service until being withdrawn again on October 8, 2020.
+In June 2020, some R32s were reactivated and transferred to East New York Yard to provide backup revenue service due to the R179s being pulled from service.
+The R32s re-entered service on the J and Z on July 1, 2020 until being withdrawn again on October 8, 2020.